wilsooon16/pintu-test-api/README.md

 # Reporting

 The project utilizes Extent Reports for generating detailed HTML test reports.
-After running the tests, you can find the report in the `test-output` directory.
+After running the tests, you can find the report in the `test-output` directory with extent-report* as prefix name.